-Known for their pink, leathery skin and white flesh, it is possible to cultivate these plants in the warmer regions of North America, like Florida.
-Not only will you have a harvest of this unusual, nutritious and showy fruit if you grow a dragon fruit cactus, but these fast-growing, vine-like, perennial cacti also have ornamental value in your garden landscape.
+Known for its bright pink, leathery skin, dragon fruit is sweet on the inside, featuring bright white flesh and tiny black seeds.
+Not only will you have a harvest of this unusual, nutritious, and showy fruit if you grow a dragon fruit cactus, but these fast-growing perennial cacti also have ornamental value in your garden landscape.

 |Botanical Name||Hylocereus undatus|

-To grow your own pitahaya plant, you will need to live in a warm and sunny region and have enough space in your garden.
-This is a fast-growing and heavy cactus with a spreading habit and long stems.
-Make sure it is planted far enough away from your home, electrical lines, and any other hazardous objects it could interact with.
+To successfully grow your own dragon fruit plant, you'll need to live in a warm and sunny region and have ample space in your garden—this is a heavy cactus, with a spreading habit and long stems.
+Make sure it's planted far enough away from your home, electrical lines, and any other hazardous objects it could interact with.
 It will also usually need to be supported by a strong trellis.

-Although dragonfruit plants enjoy warm weather and are often planted in full sunlight, too much intense sun in dry regions can cause stem damage.
+Although dragon fruit plants enjoy warm weather and are often planted in full sunlight, too much intense sun in dry or especially hot regions can cause stem damage.
 If temperatures in your area are frequently near 100 degrees Fahrenheit, it's best to plant your cactus in a spot that boasts partial shade.
-Likewise, it's important to be aware that too much shade will result in less abundant fruit production and the quality of the harvest may not be as impressive.
+Likewise, it's important to be aware that too much shade can result in less abundant fruit production and the quality of your harvest may not be as impressive.

 Temperature and Humidity

-Dragonfruit plants are not suitable for every garden.
-They are native to tropical American regions, and they won't do well in areas that experience freezing conditions, especially if the freeze is prolonged.
-Temperatures from around 65°F–80°F are considered optimal growing conditions for this species.
+Dragon fruit plants are not suitable for every garden.
+Because they are native to tropical regions, they won't do well in areas that experience freezing weather, especially if that freeze is prolonged.
+Temperatures ranging from 65 degrees Fahrenheit to 80 degrees Fahrenheit are considered optimal growing conditions for dragon fruit cacti.

-This is a rather hungry plant, and feeding your pitahaya every couple of months during their first year, using a balanced 20-20-20 fertilizer, is recommended.
+Dragon fruit cacti are rather hungry plants, and feeding them every couple of months during their first year, using a balanced 20-20-20 fertilizer, is recommended.
 Once the plants are well-established, they should do fine with just a few applications of fertilizer annually.
-They will appreciate the soil being enriched with compost or other suitable organic matter a couple of times a year too.
+You should also plan to amend the soil with compost or organic matter a couple of times a year, too.

-Pitahayas are fast-growing and heavy plants.
-If you neglect to prune them, it can increase the chances of fungal disease and insect infestation.
-It can also result in poor light penetration for tangled stems, and this can impact fruit production.
+If you neglect to prune your dragon fruit cactus, the chances of fungal disease and insect infestation will increase.
+It can also result in poor light penetration for the tangled center stems, which can impact fruit production.
 Regular pruning also encourages prolific flowering and prevents the plant from becoming too heavy for the trellis it's growing up.

-You may have to cut back overly long, damaged, excessively tangled, or dead stems as often as two or three times per year.
-If you're lucky (or have a younger plant), you may be able to get away with an annual pruning session that should be done after harvesting the fruit.
+Plan to periodically cut back any overly long, damaged, tangled, or dead stems as often as two or three times per year.
+If you're lucky (or have a younger plant), you may be able to get away with a single annual pruning session, which can be done after you're through harvesting the fruit.

-Some dragonfruit cultivars are self-incompatible.
-This means that you might need a few different types to ensure a better chance of fruit production through cross-pollination.
-Because most cultivars have a nocturnal flowering habit, you may need to hand pollinate as there may not be any bees or other pollinators around to do it for you.
-Even with this method, when growing dragonfruit from seeds, it can take up to six or seven years before dragon fruit cacti begin fruit-bearing if started from seed.
+Some dragon fruit cultivars are self-incompatible, which means you may need a few different types to ensure a better chance of fruit production through cross-pollination.
+Because most cultivars have a nocturnal flowering habit, you may need to hand-pollinate, as there may not be any bees or other pollinators around to do it for you.
+Even with this method, it can take up to six or seven years before dragon fruit cacti begin fruit-bearing if started from seed.

-Depending on where you are situated, wild animals could find your dragonfruit crop appealing.
-You may need to take measures to protect them from rats, raccoons, and birds.
+Depending on where you live, wild animals could find your dragon fruit crop appealing.
+You may need to take measures to protect your cactus and its fruit from rats, raccoons, birds, and more.
 The plants are also attractive to ants, mealybugs, mites, and slugs.

 Stem and fruit canker and rot can be an issue for dragon fruit cacti as well.
-To avoid these types of issues, ensure your cactus gets the right amount of sun, moisture, and air circulation all make a difference.
+To avoid these types of issues, ensure your cactus gets the right amount of sun, moisture, and air circulation.